 Day – 10 transactions (number of sales needed a week/5 days)

-Once you get down to the day, you can choose to take it a step further by determining how many calls or meetings each person on your sales team needs, then how many prospects they need to schedule a meeting, and so on.
+Once you get down to the day, you can take it a step further by determining how many calls or meetings each person on your sales team needs, how many prospects they need to schedule a meeting, and so on.
 Once you have this framework, you can start seeing how your tactics will come into play.

 Step 7: Hold Yourself Accountable